Free delivery over PKR 5,000 · COD nationwide

 Core (High Priority)

-- Vitamin D3 + K2 (Vit KD) — 10,000 IU daily if you haven’t been supplementing, 2,000–5,000 IU if you’ve been on maintenance doses
+• Vitamin D3 + K2 (Vit KD), 10,000 IU daily if you haven’t been supplementing, 2,000 to 5,000 IU if you’ve been on maintenance doses

-- Vitamin C (Cee 500mg or Asco C) — 500–1,000mg daily with meals
+• Vitamin C (Cee 500mg or Asco C), 500 to 1,000mg daily with meals

-- B12 + D3 combo (Meth D) — if you prefer a lower-dose D3 option combined with B12
+• B12 + D3 combo (Meth D), if you prefer a lower-dose D3 option combined with B12

 Enhanced Support

-- Zinc — 15–25mg daily, with food, separate from iron
+• Zinc, 15 to 25mg daily, with food, separate from iron

-- Moringa (MORR) — daily, as a broad nutritional support supplement
+• Moringa (MORR), daily, as a broad nutritional support supplement

-- Fiber (Fybosim) — especially during dietary disruption periods
+• Fiber (Fybosim), especially during dietary disruption periods

 Targeted Addition

-- Glutathione (Gluthic) — particularly useful during active illness, high pollen days, or periods of unusual stress
+• Glutathione (Gluthic), particularly useful during active illness, high pollen days, or periods of unusual stress

 Lifestyle Factors That Multiply Supplement Effectiveness

-Supplements work within the context of broader habits, and their effectiveness is reduced when other immune foundations are compromised.
-Sleep is the most important: immune cells are produced and activated during deep sleep, and chronic sleep restriction has documented immunosuppressive effects more severe than almost any nutritional deficiency.
-Spring, with its changes in light and temperature, can disrupt sleep for some people — this is worth addressing directly rather than trying to compensate with more supplements.
+Sleep is the most important.
+Immune cells are produced and activated during deep sleep, and chronic sleep loss suppresses immunity more severely than almost any nutrient deficiency.
+Spring changes in light and temperature can disrupt sleep for some people.
+That is worth addressing directly rather than piling on more supplements.

 How long does it take for immunity supplements to work?